 - The Account Management API queries database to get the details of the existing accounts or to add the new account configuration.

 - Account Management service uses customer segments to provide account-specific pricing for associates shopping on behalf of an account.
 For more information about account specific pricing configuration, see the Pricing documentation.

 Only a buyer associate can shop on behalf of an account in B2B commerce.
 For more information about various user roles, see the Roles and Permissions section.
 The following workflow provides list of activities in an associate shopping workflow:

-- Browser is redirected back to the storefront with authentication code if authentication is successful.
 An error code or message is returned if authentication fails.

 Buyer Organization Configuration Workflow

 A buyer organization administrator can manage the account hierarchy of the organization to shop on the seller organization storefront.

 The following diagram illustrates the structure of an organization and the distribution of accounts and sub-accounts within it:

 - The seller administrator creates the accounts and sub-accounts and assigns associates authorized to shop for a specific account.

 - An organization might have an associate or multiple associates authorized to shop for a specific account.
 For each buyer organization, a list of associates is provided by the organization.
 The seller administrator uses this list to assign an associate to an an account depending on the requirement.